Picorims/open-street-kart/README.md

 Addons are used in this project.
 For more information, have a look at the `addons` directory, where each add-on specify their license.

 - Debug Draw 3D: MIT License
-- Road Generaotr: MIT License
+- Road Generator: MIT License